Hope will come to me like a firefly

 photo via iamcocoa

 Many people dealing with emotional pain search for trained counselors or therapists to help them.
-Some of the therapy it isn't that helpful.
+Some therapy it isn't that helpful.
 One particularly effective approach that has been getting more mainstream attention is called EMDR therapy.
 It stands for Eye Movement Desensitization Reprocessing.

 Yes, daily prayer and faith in the Atonement of Jesus Christ, can bless and fill us with a measure of hope and peace.
 However, it can come to a point when professional help is needed to find greater relief and make sense of lingering pain.